Skip to main content

 Overview

 At Outschool, we prioritize our learners' safety and privacy, and we know that our educators share this commitment.
-Online platforms for children under 13, like Outschool, must inform parents about the data we collect from their learners, how that data is used, and how parents can access or delete it.
-Providing accurate information is critical so that parents can make informed decisions about their children's online interactions.
+Online platforms for children under 13, like Outschool, must inform parents about the data we collect from their learners, how it is used, and how parents can access or delete it.
+Providing accurate information is critical so parents can make informed decisions about their children's online interactions.
 To ensure compliance with legal requirements like COPPA, our class approval process carefully considers learners' privacy rights when determining the appropriateness of third-party teaching tools, including websites and learning management systems.

 Policies for Using Third-Party Tools